wangjie212/TSSOS/README.md

 ```
 then the standard monomial basis will be used.

-Two vectors will be outputed.
-The first vector is the sizes of blocks and the second vector is the number of blocks with sizes corresponding to the first vector.
+Two vectors will be output.
+The first vector includes the sizes of blocks and the second vector includes the number of blocks with sizes corresponding to the first vector.

-To exetute higher levels of the TSSOS hierarchy, repeatedly run
+To execute higher levels of the TSSOS hierarchy, repeatedly run

 ```Julia
 opt,sol,data=tssos_higher!(data,TS="MD")